-The fascinating landscape attract hikers from all over the world.
+The fascinating landscape attracts hikers from all over the world.
 There is a well-constructed hiking trail network in the area that provides amazing hiking opportunities of a wide variety of distances and difficulty.
 The hiking trail network crosses both mountains and valleys, and it includes exciting caves, beautiful waterfalls, curious rock formations and awe-inspiring viewpoints in every direction.

 Thorsmork is home to some the most beautiful hiking trails in Iceland.
 It connects two mind-blowing multi-day trekking routes.
 Combining the famous Laugavegur and Fimmvörðuháls trails results in a four- to six- day hike and an unforgettable adventure.

 The world-renowned Laugavegur trail runs 55 kilometers from the Landmannalaugar hot springs valley through the steaming lava fields, colorful mountains, black deserts and thrilling canyons of Thorsmork.
 From here, hikers can continue south.

 The 30-kilometer Fimmvörðuháls hike starts in Thorsmork and passes by some brand new volcanic craters that were formed in the notorious Eyjafjallajökull eruption of 2010.
 This exciting trail leads hikers between three glaciers and into an incredibly scenic canyon with countless stunning waterfalls along the way.
 The epic hike ends at the majestic Skógafoss waterfall.

 Those connecting these two hiking scenic trails will get a spectacular hike that might be the adventure of their lives!